Yandex Cloud

 1. Connect to the database in the cluster.

-2. To restore a default setting value of an existing table, run the following query:
+2. To reset a setting of an existing table to its default, run this query:

 ALTER TABLE <table_name> RESET SETTING <setting_name>;

-You can restore multiple default settings in a single query.
+You can reset multiple settings to default with a single query.
 To do this, list the names of the settings separated by commas.

 ClickHouse® is a registered trademark of ClickHouse, Inc.